-I’m extremely excited to announce that exactly eleven years ago today I made my very first post at LinuxQuestions.org.
+I’m extremely proud to announce that exactly twelve years ago yesterday I made my very first post at LinuxQuestions.org.
 As has become tradition, here’s a quick post looking back on the past year and ahead to the next.
 4,693,050 posts and 469,470 registered members (659,324 members have actually registered, but we have a very active pruning policy for members who have never posted) does not even begin to tell the story.
-The community and mod team that has grown at LQ is truly amazing and something that I’m very proud to be a part of.
+The community that has grown and flourished at LQ is both astounding and humbling.
 I’d like to once again thank each and every LQ member for their participation, dedication and feedback.
 I’d also like to thank the dedicated mod team, whose level-headed decisions have been a cornerstone of the site’s success.

 To say that feedback has been absolutely critical to our success is an understatement.
 It would be impossible to enumerate the features we’ve added or changes we’ve made as a direct result of member feedback.
 With that in mind, I’d like to use this thread to collect as much feedback as possible about LQ.
 What are we doing well and where can we improve?
-What new features or sections would you like to see?
 What should we be doing differently?
-As part of our birthday celebration, we’ll be giving away Contributing Member updates, LQ Merchandise and even a gratis pass to OSCON 2011 in Portland.
+As part of our birthday celebration, we’ll be giving away Contributing Member updates, LQ Merchandise and even a gratis pass to OSCON 2012 in Portland.
 Stay tuned for more details.